-Use Google Street View
+3. Use Google Street View

 Have a look back at the list of important things you made, and think about what truly matters to you.
 For example, does the university campus have lots of green space, or is it based in the city centre?
 Are there bus stops and train stations nearby?
 You can do a lot of investigating with Google Maps, so start exploring!

-Meet an agent
+4. Meet an agent

-If you're interested in a preparation course like this, you can arrange a meeting with an agent in your home country for information and advice about which university to choose.
+If you're interested in a preparation course like this, then you can arrange a meeting with an agent in your home country or region.
+They'll be able to give you more information and advice about which university to choose.

-Many universities have social media channels where staff and students post pictures, videos and stories for you to view and share.
+Most universities have social media channels where staff and students post pictures, videos and stories for you to view and share.

 Browsing a university's Facebook, Instagram and Twitter pages is a great way to actually see what life is like there.
 You can also use these channels to post comments and ask questions, so you'll get even more information.